Larry Rose III

 Larry Rose III (born September 9, 1995) is an American former professional football running back.
 He played college football for the New Mexico State Aggies, earning third-team All-American honors in 2015.
 He was signed by the Tennessee Titans as an undrafted free agent after the 2018 NFL draft.

 Early life

 A native of Fairfield, Texas, Rose attended Fairfield High School.

 College career

-Rose III became the starting running back for the Aggies as a true freshman.
+At New Mexico State University, Rose became the starting running back for the Aggies as a true freshman.
 He was named an honorable mention All-Sun Belt Conference.